rya-sge/access-denied/_posts/2026-09-22-cardano-smart-contracts-flashcards.md

 [Cardano](https://cardano.org/) is a proof-of-stake blockchain whose ledger follows the Extended UTXO (eUTXO) model: value sits in discrete outputs rather than in account balances, and a smart contract is not a program that acts but a validator that approves or rejects the transaction trying to spend those outputs.
 This deck compresses the smart-contract module of the [Cardano developer curriculum](https://developers.cardano.org/docs/developers/curriculum/smart-contracts/overview) and the site's own articles on the model, for a reader who has met the material once and wants the vocabulary to stay put.

-Twelve cards, each with a plain-words definition, a precise one and one line to remember, plus a revision table at the end.
+Twelve cards, each with a plain-words definition, a precise one, one line to remember and a link to the page of the official documentation that defines the term, plus a revision table at the end.
 The cards cover the contract and the piece of ledger architecture it lives in (outputs, script addresses, the two validation phases); they define, they do not derive, and they leave consensus and governance to their own articles.
 The longer treatments are [The Extended UTXO Model, and How It Differs from Bitcoin]({{site.url_complet}}/2026/07/16/eutxo-vs-bitcoin-utxo/) for the model, [Writing Cardano Smart Contracts with Aiken]({{site.url_complet}}/2026/07/16/aiken-smart-contracts-cardano/) for the code, and [Smart Contract Security on Cardano: What the eUTXO Model Removes and What Remains]({{site.url_complet}}/2026/07/16/cardano-smart-contract-security/) for what goes wrong.

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills